ankushjain358/coderjony-statiq-blog/input/blogs/implementing-configuration-logging-dependency-injection-in-aws-lambda-using-net-core.md

 ```

 ## Step 2: Create a `Startup` class file
-Create a `Startup.cs` class file with below content.
-Code is self explanatory.
+Create a `Startup.cs` class file with the below content.
+Code is self-explanatory.

 ```cs
 public class Startup